The Haase Lab blends molecular biology, computational genomics, and creative curiosity. Meet the team below!

 Pronouns: he/him

-I’m interested in applying comparative approaches to study the evolution and molecular mechanisms of mammalian piRNAs.
+I'm interested in applying comparative approaches to study the evolution and molecular mechanisms of mammalian piRNAs.
+I like to spend time outdoors, read, and write in my free time.

 Franziska Ahrend portrait